 - 2. Turn off the camera. - 3.
-Set the camera onto the USB cradle. - Turn on the TV and select its video input mode. - Press [►] to turn on the camera, and then perform the required operation for playback.
+Set the camera onto the USB cradle. - Turn on the TV and select its video input mode. - Press [] to turn on the camera, and then perform the required operation for playback.

-- Make sure that "Power On" or "Power On/Off" is selected for the camera's power on/off functions (page 156) when you connect to a TV to view images. - All icons and indicators that appear on the monitor screen also appear on the TV screen. - · Note that the audio output is monaural. - Pressing the USB cradle's [PHOTO] button will activate the Photo Stand feature (page 132) and display images on the TV screen. - Depending on the size of the TV screen, recorded images may not fill the entire screen. - For video output, the audio volume level is initially set to maximum.
+- Make sure that "Power On" or "Power On/Off" is selected for the camera's power on/off functions (page 166) when you connect to a TV to view images. - All icons and indicators that appear on the monitor screen also appear on the TV screen. - · Note that the audio output is monaural. - The camera's monitor screen will go blank during video output. - Pressing the USB cradle's [PHOTO] button will activate the Photo Stand feature (page 140) and display images on the TV screen. - Depending on the size of the TV screen, recorded images may not fill the entire screen. - For video output, the audio volume level is initially set to maximum.
 Perform volume level adjustment using TV controls.